 Do you feel like you are limping from pay check to pay check?
 We’ve all been there.
 These 5 steps will get you to managing your money to know where every dollar is spent how you want it to be, including fun items.
-Without a budget, you can make more money then you did years ago and still not be making ends meet.
+Without budgeting, you can make more money then you did years ago and still not be making ends meet.
 Many people spend more as they earn more.
 It is similar to the more space you have in-house, the more items you buy because now you have more room for it.

 Start now by getting some paper and something to write with.
 Don’t worry about making it pretty or researching which budget app to use right now.
 You’ll have time to do that in the future.
 Take a deep breath; you got this!